 If you’re worried about missing a credit card or loan repayment, contact your finance provider before it happens.
-They may be able to support you by offering a payment holiday or other options to ease the pressure temporarily.
+They may be able to support you by giving you options to help ease the pressure temporarily.

 If you have a loan or credit card with us, our support tool helps you explore your options.
 Please also visit our money worries page for more tips and advice to help you stay on top of your finances.
 Additionally, the Money Navigator Tool on the Money Advice Service also gives instant help based on your circumstances.Back to top

 Review your car finance and car insurance

 If you pay for your car on a Personal Contract Purchase (PCP) agreement and are worried about meeting your repayments, contact your car finance company for help.
 If you are no longer using your car for work, you may also be able to reduce your car insurance premium if you remove ‘commuting use’ from your policy.